CleverRaven/Cataclysm-DDA/doc/STEEL_CRAFTING.md

 ### Skills

 Making steel is an old practice, in place for several hundred years.
-Recently, it has become extremely industrialized outside of custom toolshops and hobbyist professions.
+Recently, it has become extremely industrialized outside of custom tool shops and hobbyist professions.
 This means that a great deal of information is available about the mass production of steel by the ton, but less about making small batches to produce a single sword.
 The minimum skill for a mild steel item should be at least 5 points of fabrication, increasing larger, more complicated crafts.
 Hardening and tempering should also increase the skill requirements.

 | Thickness | Skill requirement |
 |---|---|